 You Will Never Know Until You Do

 I have heard many people saying that they have no idea what they want to do in life.
 Most want to start a business, but they have no idea what business to go into.
-Some want to build a blog like me, but they have no idea what niche to start.
+Some want to build a blog like mine, but they have no idea what niche to start or how to do it.

-If you are having the same dilemma, my suggestion to you is this: Just do it, do something, anything.
+If you are having this dilemma, my suggestion to you is this: Just do it, do something, anything.

 A lot of people choose to brainstorm and think about what they really want to do in life.